wavefrontHQ/docs/pages/doc/integrations_r.md

 d <- wfquery(base, token, wfnow() - wfhours(2), wfnow() - wfminutes(1), 'lag("one month ago", avg(ts(requests.latency)))', clab='h')
 ```

-Note the single quotes ('') around the query field, while internal strings (such as the first argument to lag) are expressed with double quotes ("").
-You can even divide metrics by each other and then perform functions (like lag) on the result:
+Note that query fields are surrounded by single quotes ('') while internal strings (such as the first argument to `lag`) are surrounded by double quotes ("").
+You can even divide metrics by each other and then perform functions (like `lag`) on the result:

 ```r
 d <- wfquery(base, token, wfnow() - wfhours(2), wfnow() - wfminutes(1), 'lag("one month ago", ts(requests.failures.num) / ts(requests.total.num))', clab='h')
 ```

-All of the above queries have looked at the most recent 2 hour period of data, taken at the minute granularity.
-However, you can look at longer periods of data with coarser granularity.
-For example, here is the most recent week of data, taken at the hour granularity `(granularity='h'`):
+All queries above look at the most recent 2 hour period of data, taken at the minute granularity.
+You can look at longer periods of data with coarser granularity.
+For example, here's the most recent week of data, taken at the hour granularity `(granularity='h'`):

 ```r
 d <- wfquery(base, token, wfnow() - wfdays(7), wfnow(), 'ts(requests.latency)', clab='h', granularity='h')